Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 John heading towards Nub Peak

-The return hike was a snap.
-I think we were back at the signed intersection in less than an hour – and in the two-three hours since we’d started hiking, the temperature had climbed enough that the snow started to melt.
+After hiking the Nublet, the return was a snap.
+I think we were back at the signed intersection in less than an hour – and in the two – three hours since we’d started hiking, the temperature had climbed enough that the snow started to melt.

 Looking at the Nublet from the ridge to Nub Peak